 Machine learning has the unique capability of helping IT professionals more efficiently complete their daily IT monitoring tasks.
 By incorporating copious amounts of data, machine learning solutions can more accurately predict when a machine is close to failing.

 An intelligent rack PDU provides power monitoring at the PDU and individual outlet level.
-It is also systematically designed to provide user defined threshold alerts.
-These alerts ensure that data center mangers can effectively monitor the entire data center from either an off-site or on-site location.
+It is also systematically designed to provide user-defined threshold alerts.
+These alerts ensure that data center managers can effectively monitor the entire data center from either an off-site or on-site location.
 Whether a device needs to be powered on or off, or an environmental sensor is triggered by overheating, intelligent PDUs coupled with machine learning solutions can help data center managers more effectively manage the entire data center in real-time.

 The Bottom Line: Machine Learning Can Only Be Embraced With The Right Data Center Tools